Master of Science (M.Sc.) Computer Science (Non-thesis) – Information

 • Take COMP 603 (1 credit)

-• In preparation for the research project, identify the project’s supervisor and initiate discussion on research topic OR
+• Identify the project’s supervisor and initiate discussion on research topic OR

 • *In preparation for the internship course prepare an application package and apply at relevant companies / organizations.